gongahkia/ooe/README.md

 4. OOE will compile the `.ooe` file to `.html` and create the new `.html` file in the same file directory as your `.ooe` source file.

+## Notes

+* I have no intention of implementing a bash script to run this command in the CLI as of yet.
+My focus is on completion of [`DC4U`](https://github.com/gongahkia/dc4u) for now.

 ---

 ## Media I referenced